sandialabs/coek/doc/api.rst

     auto v = variable("v");
     auto e = sin(3*x+1);

-Note that thse fundamental types are not owned by a COEK model, so such an expression can be used and re-used within multiple expressions and within multiple COEK models.
+Note that these fundamental types are not owned by a COEK model, so such an expression can be used and re-used within multiple expressions and within multiple COEK models.